 - On the screen that appears, type in: https://restaurant-dashboard.uber.com

-Now you should be all set to receive orders on Restaurant Dashboard for Web.
+You should now be all set up to receive orders on Restaurant Dashboard for Web.

 Keeping tabs on incoming orders

-If a restaurant needs multiple tabs open in Chrome, our suggestion is to put Restaurant Dashboard for Web in its own browser window (no other tabs).
+If a restaurant needs multiple tabs open in Chrome, we suggest having Restaurant Dashboard for Web in its own browser window (with no other tabs).

-Make sure your device volume is on and audible so you can hear orders come in!
-When front-of-house operations get busy, audio notifications add an additional reminder to help staff fulfill new orders and keep track of updates.
+Make sure your device’s volume is on and audible so you can hear orders come in.
+When front-of-house operations get busy, audio notifications add an additional reminder to help staff fulfil new orders and keep track of updates.

 Why Uber Eats